Guess what – speech transitions and transition words are a BIG DEAL when it comes to holding on to attention in the world of public speaking.

 Luckily, I record everything.
 I watched it but still couldn’t figure out where I lost everyone.
 So I asked my husband.

 He watched it and asked me to pause right after I switched points.
 There it was.
 That same blank stare as he was mentally catching up (husbands, right?)
 But I had a eureka moment.
-More than half of my audience were “husbands” just like that.
+More than half of my audience were “husbands” trailing off thinking about fish ponds and intergalactic laser battles just like him.

 Okay, maybe I’m just being mean.
 Everybody needs their time to catch up.
 So I recreated that same speech with smoother transitions and clearer transition words and lovingly gave it over again.